virantha/pypdfocr/README.md

-# PyPDFOCR
+# PyPDFOCR - Tesseract-OCR based PDF filing
 This program will help manage your scanned PDFs by doing the following:

-- Take a scanned PDF file and run OCR on it (using free OCR tools), generating a searchable PDF
+- Take a scanned PDF file and run OCR on it (using the Tesseract OCR software from Google), generating a searchable PDF
 - Optionally, watch a folder for incoming scanned PDFs and automatically run OCR on them
 - Optionally, file the scanned PDFs into directories based on simple keyword matching that you specify
-- **New:** Evernote auto-upload and filing based on keyword search
+- Evernote auto-upload and filing based on keyword search
+- Email status when it files your PDF

 More links: